App terms and conditions

-These terms replace those we issued in December 2017.
-Please read and accept these terms and conditions to use the Barclays Mobile Banking app.
-You can find out more on our Barclays Mobile Banking page https://www.barclays.co.uk/ways-to-bank/mobile-banking-app/archive-terms-conditions.
+These terms replace those we issued in November 2019 and reflect some new services that we’ll be making available now and in the near future.
+Please read and accept these terms and conditions to use the app.
+You can find out more on our app page https://www.barclays.co.uk/ways-to-bank/mobile-banking-app/archive-terms-conditions/.

 Part A – Using the app

 - View and manage all your Barclays accounts and related services in one place – including your current account, savings account, investment accounts, Barclaycard and mortgage if you have them